 Your proposal must clearly and succinctly:

-Electronically: via the Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs Web site.
-It is preferable that documents be submitted in Portable Document Format (PDF).
+Applications must be submitted electronically using the Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
+Documents must be submitted in Portable Document Format (PDF) as a single document.

 After completing all of the AANSE funded activities, you must provide NSERC with the following documents: